abhimangs/obsidian-vortex/README.md

 This theme is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the license terms.

-## 🙏 Acknowledgments
-Special thanks to the Obsidian community for their support and inspiration.
+<h2>🙏 Special thanks to the Obsidian community for their support and inspiration.</h2>

 ---

 <p align="center">
    Made with ❤️ by <a href="https://github.com/abhimangs">Abhiman G S</a>
 </p>